MagriLab/EchoStateNetwork/README.md

 ## Prerequisites

-Before using this project, ensure you have the following prerequisites installed.
-You can find detailed installation instructions in the `requirements.txt` file.
+Before using this project, ensure you have the prerequisites installed, which you can find in the `requirements.txt` file.

 Reach out to Defne or Elise in case of questions!